Cell soup in screens

 Bursting cells can introduce noise in transcription factor screens, but modelling this process allows us to discern true counts from false.

-In a transcription factor screen, genes from many factors are implanted into cells to determine their effects, either singly or in combination.
-The stress of this process, as well as later sorting can cause cells to burst, spilling their contents into the surrounding media.
-As a result, sequenced cells can show contamination from other transcription factors, complicating efforts to label cells with their transfected factors.
-This paper develops a systematic approach to this problem by (1) deriving an exact form for the distribution of observed noise counts assuming that they are the result of cells bursting and mixing through a large volume, and (2) applying this distribution to label cells with their likely factors and compute associated uncertainties in this labelling.
-The model suggests that the noise in different genes is generated by a shared process and we show evidence for this in the results of a screening experiment.
-The labels and uncertainties can then be translated into better informed inferences on the effects of factors on cell type and function, which is essential in the low-signal, high-noise world of biological data.
+In a screening experiment, genes are transduced into cells to determine their effects.
+Transduced cells can burst, spilling their contents into the surrounding media.
+As a result, sequenced droplets can contain RNA-sequences from other cells, complicating efforts to identify transduced factors.
+This paper develops a systematic approach to this problem by (1) deriving an exact form for the distribution of observed noise counts assuming that they are the result of cells bursting and mixing through a large volume, and (2) applying this distribution to label cells with their transduced genes.
+Experiments support that all exogenous genes can be described by a single noise model with shared parameters.
+The labeled cells can then be translated into better understanding of genes' effects on cell type and function.